A Tale From The Ghetto

 "First I dey go rent house, then I go come marry you *(First I will go and rent a house, then I will come and marry you),*" he replied with a confidence that made her soften and feel safe.

 Kola rented a house in no time and married Shola too.
 It was great as they lived a happy life even though they had nothing.
-Then the baby came.
-It was a boy.
-In no time, the toll of caring for a family started hitting him and then he entered the road again looking for a job.
-He landed one as a labourer in a construction site.
+Then the baby came — it was a boy.
+In no time, the toll of caring for a family started hitting him and he hit the road again looking for a job.
+He landed one as a labourer at a construction site.
 The money was small, but he could buy food and meet their basic needs.

 Until his wife Shola got pregnant again.
 He started complaining about her not giving him warning.
 "Why you no tell me say you want to get belle? *(Why didn't you tell me you wanted to get pregnant?)*" he had asked her angrily.